Journey in Yemen

 Graduated with Distinction

-MARCH, 2024.
-This graduate student completed their program with a high cumulative grade point average, which reflects the quality of performance within their respective major.
+DECEMBER 2024.
+These graduate students completed their pro gram with a high cumulative grade point average, which reflects the quality of performance within their respective major.
 Congratulations!

 DISTINCTION